Skip to Main Content

 If your source doesn't indicate a date of recording or publication, use other sources to find this information (Google it!).

-Recordings on LP or disc will typically have an acquisition number, which be included after the name of the recording company.
+Recordings on LP or disc will typically have an acquisition number, which can be included after the name of the recording company.

 Footnote